stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 pumped them of everything the Prague letter had contained.

   Drs.
-Peck, Waite, and Lyman were not inclined to attach much importance to the strange correspondence of young Ward&rsquo;s companion; for they knew the tendency of kindred eccentrics and monomaniacs to band together, and believed that Charles or Allen had merely unearthed an expatriated counterpart&mdash;perhaps one who had seen Orne&rsquo;s handwriting and copied it in an attempt to pose as the bygone character&rsquo;s reincarnation.
+Peck, Waite, and Lyman were not inclined to attach much importance to the strange correspondence of young Ward's companion; for they knew the tendency of kindred eccentrics and monomaniacs to band together, and believed that Charles or Allen had merely unearthed an expatriated counterpart--perhaps one who had seen Orne's handwriting and copied it in an attempt to pose as the bygone character's reincarnation.
 Allen himself was perhaps a similar case, and may have persuaded the youth into accepting him as an avatar of the long-dead Curwen.
-Such things had been known before, and on the same basis the hard-headed doctors disposed of Willett&rsquo;s growing disquiet about Charles Ward&rsquo;s present handwriting, as studied from unpremeditated specimens obtained by various ruses.
+Such things had been known before, and on the same basis the hard-headed doctors disposed of Willett's growing disquiet about Charles Ward's present handwriting, as studied from unpremeditated specimens obtained by various ruses.
 Willett thought he had placed its odd familiarity at last, and that what it vaguely resembled was the bygone penmanship of old Joseph Curwen himself; but this the other physicians regarded as a phase of imitativeness only to be